Monday, 31 August 2015

 CHAMCHAM

-Rakshabandhan / Rakhi Poornima; a bond of love between a brother and sister.... of care.... a promise to stand by each other in every situation.
-On such occasions, the childhood haunts me inevitably.... with how much enthusiasm I used to go to the market with the mother to buy Rakhi, a night before, how eagerly bhai waited the next day to wear it before going to the school.
-He used to come back with more enthusiasm with two hands full of Rakhis, tied by his classmates.
-Yes, in our times we used to tie Rakhi on our friend's hands.
-Tagore introduced this concept of tying Rakhi to promote brotherhood and friendship.... was it during the partition of Bengal?
+Rakshabandhan / Rakhi Poornima; a bond of love and care between a brother and sister, a promise to stand by each other throughout life.
+On such occasions, the childhood revisits me inevitably.... with how much enthusiasm I used to go to the market with the mother to buy Rakhi for my brother the night before, how eagerly bhai waited the next day to wear it before going to the school.
+He used to come back with more of enthusiasm with two wrists full of Rakhis, tied by his classmates.
+Yes, in our student life we used to tie Rakhi on our friends' wrists.
+Tagore introduced this concept of tying Rakhi to promote brotherhood and friendship.... was it at the time of partition of Bengal?

-Our mother's middle sister; mashimoni also used to come with her twin boys, Dodo & Deep.
+Our mother's middle sister mashimoni used to come with her twin boys, Dodo and Deep.
 Only these two cousins stayed near by.
 Else, I have a couple of cousins spread over Nadia district, Nagaon, Gauhati in Assam!
 This the reason why I did not take any initiative to get our only son know about all these!
 It cannot be continued forever!
 But it always feels on such days that my child would never know the beauty of such occasions!
 I do not recommend having a single child!
-Where there is a sibling, there would be a good & healthy childhood, unforgettable memories made!
-I am so scared thinking if the son do not get along with his companion, he would have no sibling to share his agony with!
-We would not live forever to take care of him!
-I am so messed up with unnecessary thoughts!
+Having a sibling gets one a happier childhood, unforgettable memories are made!
+I get scared thinking what if the son does not get along with his companion, he does not have a sibling to speak to!
+We would not be by his side forever!
+I am messed up with unnecessary thoughts!
+The son must have some good friends around.

-Among us Indians, any festival is a means to eat to our heart's content... and sweets is a must.
-I remember how mom used to cook a lot of dishes on such occasions.... luchi and payesh / kheer / rice pudding been compulsory!
-Kolkata is a hub for sweets, so Roshogolla and Sandesh were always store bought.
-Here I try to prepare sweets at home, those within my limits.
-This is CHAMCHAM / CHOMCHOM very famous in Kolkata.
-I have given stepwise pictures so that it becomes easier to do.
+For us any festival is a mean to eat to our heart's content; sweets are a must.
+I remember how mom used to prepare a couple of dishes on the special occasions; luchi and payesh / kheer / rice pudding would be compulsory!
+Kolkata is a hub for sweets, Roshogolla and Sandesh were always store bought.
+I try to prepare sweets at home these days, those within my capacity.
+This is the CHAMCHAM / CHOMCHOM sweet pretty famous in Kolkata.
+I have provided stepwise pictures for your convenience.
 Let us do it.
-Some other time, I would share the malai chamcham recipe!
+Later I may share the malai chamcham sweet recipe!

 INGREDIENTS : [for the paneer / chena]